adey-px/cluster-music/README.md

 24. Install boto3 and django-storages at Gitpod terminal and add 'storages' to the installed apps in settings.py and also add setting for django to connect to aws S3 bucket
 24. Update setting in heroku by adding the security keys downloaded from aws and remove DISABLE_COLLECTSTATIC key/valu from the Config Vars
 25. Create file named custom_storages.py in project directory to hold future static & media files uploaded by user.
 Add setting in settings.py to apply the custom_storages file
+26. Use git commands to add and push code to Github which automatically update the deployed app on heroku

 ## 6.0 Credits
 ### 6.1 Content